Japan: Languages

 The Japanese language is Japan's de facto national language and the primary written and spoken language of most people in the country.
 Japanese writing uses kanji (Chinese characters) and two sets of kana (syllabaries based on cursive script and radicals used by kanji), as well as the Latin alphabet and Arabic numerals.
 English has taken a major role in Japan as a business and international link language, and is a compulsory subject at the junior and senior high school levels.
 Japanese Sign Language is the primary sign language used in Japan and has gained some official recognition, but its usage has been historically hindered by discriminatory policies and a lack of educational support.

 Besides Japanese, the Ryukyuan languages (Amami, Kunigami, Okinawan, Miyako, Yaeyama, Yonaguni), part of the Japonic language family, are spoken in the Ryukyu Islands chain.
+The Hachijō variant, variably classified as a divergent dialect of Japanese or a separate Japonic language, is spoken on Hachijō-jima.
 Few children learn these languages, but local governments have sought to increase awareness of the traditional languages.
 The Ainu language, which is a language isolate, is moribund, with only a few native speakers remaining as of 2014.
-Additionally, a number of other languages are taught and used by ethnic minorities, immigrant communities, and a growing number of foreign-language students, such as Korean (including a distinct Zainichi Korean dialect), Chinese and Portuguese.
+Additionally, a number of other languages are taught and used by ethnic minorities, immigrant communities, and a growing number of foreign-language students, such as Korean (including a distinct Zainichi Korean dialect), Chinese, and Portuguese.